Soneium Minato Faucet

-Free Soneium testnet tokens for airdrops and testing
+Free Soneium testnet tokens for airdrops and blockchain testing

 No login • No balance • Instant claim